wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 to explicitly enabling or disabling all of its subpackages (see `Enable/disable of parent package is enable/disable for subpackages`_).
-Also, subpackages are tested along with their peer subpackages with the parent package as part of `TriBITS Package-by-Package CTest/Dash Driver`_.
+Also, subpackages are tested along with their peer subpackages with the parent package as part of `TriBITS CTest/CDash Driver`_.
 This effectively means that if a build failure is detected in any subpackage, then that will effectively disable the parent package and all of its other subpackages in downstream testing.
 This is a type of "all for one and all for one" when it comes to the relationship between the subpackages within a single parent package.
 These are some of the issues to consider when breaking up software into packages and subpackages that will be mentioned in other sections as well.

 TriBITS TPL
 +++++++++++